castleproject/Windsor/docs/aspnetcore-facility.md

 # ASP.NET Core Facility

-:warning: **Unreleased:** This page describes a feature that is not yet released, check the issue tracker for details.

 :warning: **ASP.NET Core 3.0 not supported:** This Facility is designed for ASP.NET Core 2.0.
 Follow [this issue](https://github.com/castleproject/Windsor/issues/493) for updates on 3.0 support.

 The ASP.NET Core facility provides Castle Windsor integration using a custom activators for .NET Core web based projects.